richardjpope/beckton/README.md

+#Beckton - build groups of paying members

 Beckton is a tool for creating a new group of paying members, but only if enough people agree to join to make it worth while.

-Examples of how it could be used include setting up a new union branch, or a new coopertive buying group.

-It uses GoCardless to create and manage payments and Twillio to send updates.
+It could be used include setting up a new union branch, or a new cooperative purchasing group.
+It uses [GoCardless](https://gocardless.com) to create and manage payments and [Twillio](https://www.twilio.com/) to send updates.

 ##Screenshots
 <img src="https://github.com/memespring/beckton/raw/master/docs/step1.png" width="250"/>